 1. In a large skillet, cook ham/hog jowl, onion, and garlic in 1 tbsp oil or drippings until lightly browned.

-2. Stir in rice, peas, s and p.
+2. Stir in rice, peas, salt and pepper.
 Cook until thoroughly heated.
 Remove from skillet.

-3. Add remaining oil or drippings into skillet.
-Add cabbage; saute until crisp tender.
+3. Add remaining oil or drippings into the skillet.
+Add cabbage; saute until crisp-tender.

 4. Add rice and saute 2-3 more minutes.

-5. Add pea mixture back to skillet and heat through.
+5. Add pea mixture back to the skillet and heat through.

 6. Transfer to a large serving platter and enjoy.

-*Instead of heating everything together in skillet, can heat separately and layer plate
+*Instead of heating everything together in a skillet, you can heat it separately and layer on the plate.

-Also, tradition says that you should NEVER do anything on New Years Day that you wouldn’t want to do ALL YEAR Long, because you set the pace for your New Year with what you do on New Years! aka, unless you want to spend all year doing laundry and housework, DONT do it on New years, lol
+Also, tradition says that you should NEVER do anything on New Years Day that you wouldn’t want to do ALL YEAR long because you set the pace for your New Year with what you do on New Year! aka, unless you want to spend all year doing laundry and housework, DONT do it on New years, lol!

 © Can Stock Photo Inc. / DimensionDesign